Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes for LTV Channels

 In comparison to the convenient IFFT-based implementation of the OFDM and PS-OFDM, the implementation of OFDM/OQAM has a considerably higher complexity, owing to the overlapping of MC symbols shaped by the long-duration $\mathpzc g(t)$.
 An elegant approach to alleviate this difficulty is to amalgamate the IFFT with a polyphase network for efficiently realizing a filter bank \cite{ofdm_oqam_siohan_02,fbmcprimer}.
 This approach is essentially a FD equivalent of the aforementioned TD operations, including the cyclic extension and the windowing/pulse-shaping.

-\section{TFMC modulation schemes for LTV channels}
+\section{TFMC Modulation Schemes for LTV Channels}

 For doubly-selective LTV channels, unfortunately, neither OFDM nor OFDM/OQAM performs well.
 However, considering their wide deployment in practice, numerous efforts have been devoted to studying OFDM for transmission over doubly-selective channels.
+A possible solution is to increase the subcarrier spacing, or equivalently, reduce the symbol period of the OFDM symbol.
+However, this approach may degrade the transmission efficiency due to the increased CP overhead when the CP length is fixed.

-Based on different approximations of the TV-CIR and the resultant nondiagonal but banded FD channel matrix, the LTV channel {estimation} and equalization techniques can be found in \cite{cimini_tcom_1985,li_tcom_1998,ici_ofdm_tcom_1999,ced_mc_tcom2001,ici_ofdm_tcom_2003,lc_eq_ofdm_tsp_2004,1291798,1315913,1381441,1413242,turbo_eq_ofdm_tsp_2008, ov_ofdm_tcom_2011} and the references therein.
-It was pointed out that the off-diagonal elements of the FD channel matrix actually offer \emph{time diversity {or Doppler diversity}} \cite{ced_mc_tcom2001,ici_ofdm_tcom_2003}.
+Moreover, based on different approximations of the TV-CIR and the resultant nondiagonal but banded FD channel matrix, the LTV channel {estimation} and equalization techniques can be rather complex (see \cite{cimini_tcom_1985,li_tcom_1998,ici_ofdm_tcom_1999,ced_mc_tcom2001,ici_ofdm_tcom_2003,lc_eq_ofdm_tsp_2004,1291798,1315913,1381441,1413242,turbo_eq_ofdm_tsp_2008, ov_ofdm_tcom_2011} and the references therein).
+It is pointed out that the off-diagonal elements of the FD channel matrix actually offer \emph{time diversity {or Doppler diversity}} \cite{ced_mc_tcom2001,ici_ofdm_tcom_2003}.
 However, these complex TV-CIR channel models often suffer from expensive yet somewhat inaccurate channel estimation.
 This is because the TV-CIR has a large number of parameters even along with a low-rank approximation.
 For OFDM/OQAM, due to its intrinsic imaginary interference caused by the real-valued orthogonality constraint, the channel-induced ISI and ICI remain cumbersome.
-To the best of our knowledge, there is no potent equalization solution for OFDM/OQAM operating in high-mobility environments, where single-tap equalizers fail to achieve satisfactory performance \cite{nissel2017_cl}.
+To the best of our knowledge, there is no low-complexity equalization solution for OFDM/OQAM operating in high-mobility environments, where single-tap equalizers fail to achieve satisfactory performance \cite{nissel2017_cl}.